luckunately/luckunately.github.io/PYHS250/reletivity/relativity.md

 ![Transverse Clock](./tranverse_clock.jpg)

-The period of transverse clock can be calculated as follows:
+The period of a transverse clock can be calculated as follows:

 $$
 L' = \sqrt(L^2 + (uT')^2) \\